EMDR Therapy for Emotional Neglect and CPTSD in Adults

 *You Do Not Have to Call It CPTSD for This to Apply

 Some people strongly relate to the term CPTSD.
+Others don’t.

-What matters is not the label.
 What matters is whether your experience includes:

 • understanding yourself but not feeling different